Enable text based alternatives for graph display and drawing entry

 PriceQuantity Demanded

-Suppose that the store increases the price of books from $70 to $80.
+Suppose that the store increases the price of shoes from $36 to $42.

 Using the mid-point approach, calculate price elasticity of demanded.